orborde/swiping-hell/README.md

 But that raises a question: is this *optimal* behavior, or is it a counterproductive reaction to the frustration of getting almost no matches?

 This model attempts to answer that.

+# Understanding the model

+Look at the `find_a_date` function in [dates.py](dates.py) to understand the "core" of the model, and hopefully that will equip you to understand the details by reading the rest of the code.